MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/security/security-application.md

 ## Authentication

 Before users can sign in to the [!INCLUDE[prod_short](../developer/includes/prod_short.md)] application, they must be authenticated as a valid user in the system.
-Business Central (on-premises)<!--note from editor: Via Cloud Style Guide.--> supports several authentication methods, such as Windows and Azure Active Directory (Azure AD).
-Business Central online deployments<!--note from editor: Suggested, but perhaps not optimal.
-"Business Central" is the online product, not "Business Central Online."
-I see other articles use "Business Central online...", which has the advantage of being parallel with "(on-premises)" but somehow doesn't sound right to me.--> use Azure AD only.
+Business Central (on-premises) supports several authentication methods, such as Windows and Azure Active Directory (Azure AD).
+Business Central online deployments use Azure AD only.
 For more information, see the following articles:

 [Managing Users and Permissions](/dynamics365/business-central/ui-how-users-permissions)